 What is a Toilet Supply Line?

-Before you even begin the repair process, it’s essential to know what the toilet supply line is and where it’s located.
+Before you begin the repair process, it’s essential to know what the toilet supply line is and where it’s located.
 These supply lines carry water from a nearby cold water source to the tank of your toilet.

 If you look closely at the bottom of your tank, you should see a short line, usually chrome or white, that runs from the tank into the wall – this is the supply line.